guybedford/es-module-shims/README.md

 </script>
 ```

 This can be convenient when using a CSP policy.
 Function strings correspond to global function names.

-See below for a detailed description of each of these options.

 ### Shim Mode Option